Tuesday, 28 May 2024

 I was pleasingly sat by the pass and was able to watch Chef and his young sous chef going about their work calmly and smartly.
 And what a pleasure it all was.i was served some good sourdough bread and then was launched into the menu proper with a fresh, well flavoured dish of tasty heritage tomatoes served on sourdough.
 Summer was bursting out all over ignoring the ongoing onslaught of rain outside in Hungry Harborne.
 The dish reminded me that many of the dishes were to nod in the direction of Chef’s partial Italian heritage and the wines, well chosen, were also mainly Italian.

-Then a plate of very well cooked pork belly with crispy skin and mostly melted fat with smooth bacon cream cut through with nduja oil and accompanied by a fennel salad though it has to be said that the flavour of the fennel was a little too subtle.
+Then a plate of very well cooked pork belly with crispy skin and mostly melted fat with smooth bacon cream split with nduja oil and accompanied by a fennel salad though it has to be said that the flavour of the fennel was a little too subtle.
 Pork belly does not rank highly in my list of favourite meat ingredients but this dish was considerably more enjoyable than most pork belly dishes I have been served elsewhere.

 Next, the crab risotto which had disappointed Zeus during his descent from Olympus and it has to be said that the old lightning hurler had a point - the flavour of crab was not as discernible as one would have hoped but the texture of the rice was spot on and the wafer thin slices of cauliflower gave texture to the dish.
 Still, crab should have been the centrepiece and, as Rayner wrote, it really was not.